COSC3020/tsp-local-search-CollinDavis03/README.md

 ## I and K termination criterion

-I went with larger values in the max iterations and improvement counter so that it would have a limit and give it time to go through every possible amount and not run indefinitely.
+The maxIterations variable is set to a thousand because I wanted to allow the algorithm to explore many swaps without excessive computational cost.
+The noImporvementLimit is set to 100 because I thought it would be a good number to allow time in case by some rare chance a swap happens and it does not do any wasted cycles.
+Then i start at one to avoid modifying the start point.
+Then k begins after i and goes up to n - 1 ensuring that the swaps are meaningful.

 ## Sources
 I do not have any sources for this code except for collaborating with Lily and Nolan on this to get an idea of where we all would start and execute the code.